Millennium Management LLC Makes New Investment in Mimecast Limited (NASDAQ:MIME)

-Several other large investors also recently bought and sold shares of MIME.
-Marshall Wace LLP bought a new stake in shares of Mimecast in the 1st quarter worth approximately $49,000.
-Lazard Asset Management LLC grew its stake in Mimecast by 80.7% in the 1st quarter.
-Lazard Asset Management LLC now owns 2,886 shares of the technology company’s stock valued at $116,000 after buying an additional 1,289 shares in the last quarter.
-Stephens Inc. AR grew its stake in Mimecast by 14.9% in the 1st quarter.
-Stephens Inc. AR now owns 3,867 shares of the technology company’s stock valued at $155,000 after buying an additional 500 shares in the last quarter.
-Goldman Sachs Group Inc. grew its stake in Mimecast by 6.6% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 216,428 shares of the technology company’s stock valued at $8,702,000 after buying an additional 13,422 shares in the last quarter.
-Finally, Nordea Investment Management AB grew its stake in Mimecast by 6.7% in the 1st quarter.
-Nordea Investment Management AB now owns 139,432 shares of the technology company’s stock valued at $5,630,000 after buying an additional 8,771 shares in the last quarter.
-85.59% of the stock is currently owned by institutional investors.
+Several other large investors have also recently bought and sold shares of MIME.
+Marshall Wace LLP purchased a new stake in shares of Mimecast during the first quarter valued at approximately $49,000.
+Lazard Asset Management LLC grew its holdings in shares of Mimecast by 80.7% during the first quarter.
+Lazard Asset Management LLC now owns 2,886 shares of the technology company’s stock valued at $116,000 after buying an additional 1,289 shares during the last quarter.
+Stephens Inc. AR grew its holdings in shares of Mimecast by 14.9% during the first quarter.
+Stephens Inc. AR now owns 3,867 shares of the technology company’s stock valued at $155,000 after buying an additional 500 shares during the last quarter.
+Goldman Sachs Group Inc. grew its holdings in shares of Mimecast by 6.6% during the first quarter.
+Goldman Sachs Group Inc. now owns 216,428 shares of the technology company’s stock valued at $8,702,000 after buying an additional 13,422 shares during the last quarter.
+Finally, Nordea Investment Management AB grew its holdings in shares of Mimecast by 6.7% during the first quarter.
+Nordea Investment Management AB now owns 139,432 shares of the technology company’s stock valued at $5,630,000 after buying an additional 8,771 shares during the last quarter.
+Hedge funds and other institutional investors own 85.59% of the company’s stock.

+In related news, CEO Peter Bauer sold 17,500 shares of Mimecast stock in a transaction dated Monday, August 16th.
+The shares were sold at an average price of $58.89, for a total transaction of $1,030,575.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Karen M. Anderson sold 1,859 shares of Mimecast stock in a transaction dated Friday, October 1st.
+The shares were sold at an average price of $64.71, for a total transaction of $120,295.89.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 225,237 shares of company stock worth $14,742,205 over the last 90 days.
+Insiders own 8.00% of the company’s stock.

-A number of research analysts recently weighed in on MIME shares.
-Zacks Investment Research upgraded shares of Mimecast from a “hold” rating to a “buy” rating and set a $84.00 price objective for the company in a research note on Wednesday, November 3rd.
-JPMorgan Chase & Co. upgraded shares of Mimecast from an “underweight” rating to a “neutral” rating and boosted their price target for the company from $46.00 to $68.00 in a research report on Tuesday, August 3rd.
-Loop Capital boosted their price target on shares of Mimecast from $60.00 to $75.00 and gave the company a “hold” rating in a research report on Wednesday, November 3rd.
-Needham & Company LLC restated a “buy” rating and set a $75.00 price target on shares of Mimecast in a research report on Wednesday, August 25th.
-Finally, Truist Securities assumed coverage on shares of Mimecast in a research report on Wednesday, October 13th.
-They issued a “buy” rating and a $70.00 target price for the company.
-Five equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus target price of $74.13.
+MIME has been the topic of a number of recent analyst reports.
+JPMorgan Chase & Co. upgraded shares of Mimecast from an “underweight” rating to a “neutral” rating and increased their price target for the company from $46.00 to $68.00 in a report on Tuesday, August 3rd.
+Zacks Investment Research upgraded shares of Mimecast from a “hold” rating to a “buy” rating and set a $84.00 price objective on the stock in a research report on Wednesday, November 3rd.
+BMO Capital Markets increased their price objective on shares of Mimecast from $66.00 to $82.00 and gave the company a “market perform” rating in a research report on Wednesday, November 3rd.
+Truist Securities started coverage on shares of Mimecast in a research report on Wednesday, October 13th.
+They set a “buy” rating and a $70.00 price objective on the stock.
+Finally, Needham & Company LLC restated a “buy” rating and set a $75.00 price objective on shares of Mimecast in a research report on Wednesday, August 25th.
+Five research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock has an average rating of “Buy” and a consensus price target of $74.13.

 About Mimecast